Eve Riskin, Academic Affairs

 The Interengineering Master of Science in Engineering (MSE) and Master of Science (MS) program is intended for students whose desired course of study does not fall within one of the traditional engineering graduate programs.
 An interengineering program combines coursework from at least one graduate engineering department as well as other graduate department(s) on campus (engineering or other) to allow students to create a program of study not available through the existing graduate degree programs.
 Applications and files of students entering the MS or MSE option are handled by the designated engineering department.
 Admission to the inter-engineering option requires a statement describing the applicant's objectives.
 This statement should state why the student wants to enter the MS/MSE program rather than one of the traditional engineering graduate programs.
 Applicants to the MS/MSE program must have well-defined educational objectives which cannot be satisfied by established engineering programs.

-MSE/MS applicants are required to have a bachelor's degree in engineering, mathematics, or science with a minimum GPA of 3.00 in courses taken in the junior and senior years.
+MSE/MS applicants are required to have a bachelor's degree in engineering, mathematics, or science with a minimum 3.00 GPA in courses taken in the junior and senior years.
 Students entering without an accredited engineering undergraduate degree and seeking an MSE degree must satisfy the minimum general requirements of the College of Engineering baccalaureate degree.
 Students are expected to complete the degree within two years.
 Situations requiring longer than this must be approved by the student's faculty adviser.

 Development of the Plan of Study: When applying to the MSE/MS program, the applicant must submit a plan of study that sets out the intended 400- and 500-level coursework and proposed thesis topic.
 Before applying to the MSE program, the student must consult with a faculty member from each department in which the student intends to work, and identify at least one to serve as the student's faculty adviser.
 The other faculty members can serve on the student's supervisory committee if the student is admitted.
 Working with the faculty adviser(s), each student must develop a plan of study and research that meets the general degree requirements (below) and satisfies the student's own program objectives.
 The program of studies must include in-depth coursework from two or more departments and be approved by the faculty adviser(s).
 The proposed program is then set out on the student's application to the Interengineering MSE/MS program.